microsoft/FluidExamples/teams-fluid-hello-world/README.md

 tokenProvider: new InsecureTokenProvider(JSON.parse(process.env.REACT_APP_TENANT_KEY!), { id: "user" }),
 ```

+You may have noticed we are using `InsecureTokenProvider`.
+This is a convenient way of setting the application up quicky, but as the name suggests, it is not secure at all!
+Please visit [here](https://docs.microsoft.com/en-us/azure/azure-fluid-relay/how-tos/connect-fluid-azure-service#token-providers) to learn more about how to use production ready token providers.

 And now if you restart your Teams application, other users on their own computers who also open this tab from their Teams app will be able to roll the dice with you!